 2019-10-24 | journal-article, DOI: 10.1128/MRA.00980-19

 Apicomplexan parasites, including Plasmodium and Toxoplasma, cause diseases of global importance such as malaria and toxoplasmosis, for which drugs are still needed.
-The apicomplexan mitochondrial electron transport chain (mETC) is important for parasite energy generation and is a proven target for antimalarial and anti-toxoplasmosis drugs (for example, Atovaquone).
-Recent discoveries suggest the apicomplexan mETC is highly divergent from their mammalian hosts (PMID: 31381948).
-For example, mETC complexes IV and V have many apicomplexan-specific components (PMID: 30204084; 30204085 30005062).
-One of the mETC complexes, complex II, also known as succinate dehydrogenase, is an important entry point of electrons into the mETC, as well as a TCA cycle enzyme.
+The apicomplexan mitochondrion is important for parasite energy and metabolism, and is a proven target for antimalarial and anti-toxoplasmosis drugs (for example, Atovaquone).
+Recent discoveries suggest the apicomplexan mitochondrial complexes are highly divergent from their mammalian hosts (e.g. PMID: 33651838).

 In addition to learning those techniques, the student will be exposed to the various projects in the lab, addressing different aspects of the cell biology of both Plasmodium and Toxoplasma: https://lilachsheiner.wixsite.com/sheinerlab-wtcmp/current-lab-members; and will be encouraged to devise a plan for their own project going forward.